1. What kinds of discrimination are against state law in Alaska?

 Seattle, WA 98104-1061 San Francisco, CA 94102-3661

-If you are unable to file a claim in person, you are able to file a charge by mail by sending a letter that includes the following information:
+If you are unable to file a claim in person, you are able to file a charge online through the EEOC Public Portal.

 EEOC has launched an online service that enables individuals who have filed a discrimination charge to check the status of their charge online.
 This service provides a portal to upload and receive documents and communicate with the EEOC, allowing for a faster transmitting period.
 Those who have filed a charge can access information about their charge at their convenience, and allow entities that have been charged to receive the same information on the status of the charge.
 All of the EEOC offices now use the Digital Charge System.
 If you file on or after September 2, 2016, the Online Charge Status System is available for use.
 The system is not available for charges filed prior to this date or for charges filed with EEOC's state and local Fair Employment Practices Agencies.
 The system can be accessed at the EEOC website.
 If you do not have internet or need language assistance, you may call the toll-free number at 1-800-669-4000.
 For additional help, you may also call the toll free number to retrieve the same information provided in the Online Charge Status System.